 St. Patrick’s Day is an enchanted time — a day to begin transforming winter’s dreams into summer’s magic. ~ Adrienne Cook

 The dress code of the day?
-Irish green and orange, worn and flown at our lodging accommodation in Savannah Georgia.
+Irish green and orange, worn with flags flying high and low at our lodging accommodation in Savannah Georgia.
 It’s all done in a spirit of the “Luck o’ the Irish” to honor the Savannah Irish.
 Shamrocks for everyone and shillelaghs [walking sticks] for the men are in vogue.

 Leprechauns, castles, good luck and laughter.
 Lullabies, dreams and love ever after.
 Poems and songs with pipes and drums.
 A thousand welcomes when anyone comes… That’s the Irish for you! — Irish saying